-The need to solve static generation and dissipative problems has grown, not because of the increase in the computer chip use, but increased density of the chips.
-As industry puts more and more on a single chip, the layers inside the chips are getting smaller and smaller, making them more susceptible to the effects of ESD and EOS.
-When static charge of less than 10 volts will destroy a class 1 ESD sensitive device and it is possible to create a static charge of over 35000 volts walking across a carpet on a dry day, the problem is immediate and severe.
-Gordon Brush is solving this problem with ESD Brushes.
+The need to solve static generation and dissipative problems has grown in the electronics industry and in particular, the computer chip industry.
+The issue is not solely because of the increase in the computer chip use, but more so due to the increased density of the chips.
+As industry puts more and more on a single chip, the layers inside the chips are getting smaller and smaller, making them more susceptible to the effects of ESD (Electrostatic Discharge) and EOS (Electrostatic Overstress).
+When static charge of less than 10 volts will destroy a class 1 ESD sensitive device and it is possible to create a static charge of over 35,000 volts walking across a carpet on a dry day, the problem is immediate and severe.
+Gordon Brush® is solving this problem with ESD Brushes.

 Static charge is generated between materials through friction, pressure, or separation of two materials, one of which is usually non-conductive.
 This process is called the Triboelectric Effect [tribo means rubbing].
 The actual level of charge is measured in coulombs.
 Commonly, however, the electrostatic potential on an object is expressed as a voltage.